PyDrocsid/cogs/general/custom_commands/documentation.md

 .custom_commands [edit|e] [subcommand]
 ```

-If no subcommand is given a list of all subcommands for `edit` will be send.
+If no subcommand is given, a list of all subcommands for `edit` will be sent.

 #### `channel`